Learning Contextually-Adaptive Rewards via Calibrated Features: Experiments in Simulation

-\para{Simulating human response.} We simulate human responses by defining ground truth calibrated feature functions and reward models.
-We define seven ground truth calibrated feature functions (App.
-C) for the seven unique base features across environments, which serve as examples of desired contextual relationships.
+For evaluation and simulating human responses, we designate these two state elements as the ground truth contextual factors that influence feature saliency (but don't assume knowledge of the subset at training).
+The three environments are:\\ \textit{Weighted Block}.
+The robot carries a block with variable weight.
+Features are: (1) \textit{stove}, EE xy-planar stove distance, (2) \textit{laptop}, EE xy-planar laptop distance, and (3) \textit{table}, EE height above table.
+Contextual elements are stove heat and block weight. \\ \textit{Cup}.
+The robot carries a cup with variable fullness.
+Features are: (1) \textit{stove}, (2) \textit{laptop}, and (3) \textit{cup angle}, defined as the projection of the EE's x-axis (cup’s upright axis) onto the world vertical axis.
+Contextual elements are stove heat and cup fullness.\\ \textit{Utensil}.
+The robot carries a utensil with variable sharpness.
+Features are: (1) \textit{stove}, (2) \textit{human}, EE xy-planar human distance, and (3) \textit{point}, defined as the projection of the end-effector’s x-axis (utensil’s pointing direction) onto the unit vector pointing from the EE to the human.
+Contextual elements are stove heat and utensil sharpness.\\ For more details on base feature implementation, see App.~\ref{app:base-feat-def}. \para{Human Simulation.} We simulate human responses by defining ground truth calibrated feature functions and reward models.
+We define seven ground truth calibrated feature functions (see details in App.~\ref{app:gt-calib-feat-def}), which serve as examples of desired contextual relationships (context$\to$feature): (1) stove heat$\to$\textit{stove}, (2) block weight$\to$\textit{laptop}, (3) block weight$\to$\textit{table}, (4) cup fullness$\to$\textit{laptop}, (5) cup fullness$\to$\textit{cup angle}, (6) utensil sharpness$\to$\textit{human}, and utensil sharpness$\to$\textit{point}.
 Ground truth rewards are linear combinations of calibrated features, representing tradeoffs such as it being more important to keep sharp objects away from a person than to avoid heating up the EE.
 We simulate human responses to state comparison queries using the Bradley-Terry model of human decision making~\cite{bradley1952rank}.
-We consider states equivalent if their calculated calibrated feature values or rewards fall within an empirically determined threshold (App.
-C).
+We consider states equivalent if their calculated calibrated feature values or rewards fall within an empirically determined threshold (see App.~\ref{app:sim_human-threshold} for threshold selection).

-\para{Baselines.} Following prior work showing multi-task pretraining to be equally or more effective than meta-RL \cite{zhao2022effectiveness}, we chose a multi-task baseline with variants differing in the number of training tasks.
-We evaluate our method against \textit{JointPref}, the most recent applicable, architecture-agnostic, multi-task IRL method \cite{yamada2022task} where the representations are learned by training $N$ reward heads on a shared representation.
-This method pressures the shared representation to compactly capture information relevant across all training tasks.
-We adapt their approach to use preference queries for reward learning, and test implementations with $N=\{10,25,50\}$ (\textit{JointPref}-\textit{N}), in addition to $N=1$, representing a single training preference with uniformly weighted features (\textit{SinglePref}).

-\subsection{Experimental design}
+\subsection{Experimental Design}